droltr/Network_Test_Tool/ROADMAP.md

 - ✅ Phase 3.2: Visual Trace Route
 - ✅ Phase 3.3: Advanced Diagnostics
 - ✅ Phase 4: Reporting & Export
-- 🔄 Phase 5: Remote Monitoring (Future)
+- ⏸️ Phase 5: Remote Monitoring (Deferred to v2.0)

 ## Project Completion
-Core features for version 0.6.0 have been implemented and tested.
-The tool is now a fully functional network diagnostic utility.
+All planned core features have been implemented, tested, and documented.
+The project is now in **Stable Release** state.